Complain about HMRC

 What happens when you complain to HMRC

 HMRC will review your complaint.
+They will investigate what happened and what should have happened.
 This is called a ‘first tier’ review.

-HMRC will not treat you any differently because you’ve made a complaint.
+HMRC will not treat you differently to anyone else because you’ve made a complaint.
 They will handle your complaint fairly, confidentially and investigate the issues thoroughly.

 HMRC will consider refunding any reasonable costs directly caused by their mistakes or delays.
 Costs can include: